github/opensource.guide/_articles/finding-users.md

 If you're hoping people will use and contribute to your project, remember that people get involved because it solves a problem for them.
 As you think about your project's message and value, try to view it through the lens of what _they_ might want.

+Mozilla offers [some helpful exercises](http://mozillascience.github.io/working-open-workshop/personas_pathways/) for thinking about your community's user personas.

 ## Help people find and follow your project

 > You ideally need a single ‘home’ URL that you can promote and point people to in relation to your project.
 You don’t need to splash out on a fancy template or even a domain name, but your project needs a focal point. - Peter Cooper & Robert Nyman, ["How to Spread the Word About Your Code"](https://hacks.mozilla.org/2013/05/how-to-spread-the-word-about-your-code/)